orstendium/react-golang-full-stack/README.md

 Here, we tell NoDemon to execute go build in order to build the files in the directory src/backend where our server side code resides, output the executable into the same directory, and then execute that executable.
 CompileDaemon will restart the go server whenever a .go file under src/backend directory is modified.

+#### Note

+You might need to edit the backend script depending on your development OS.
+Bash needs the './backend' when calling the backend executable while the Windows console uses just 'backend.'

 ### Golang

 Golang is an open source compiled language.
 It is used to build our backend API's.